Ingmar Bergman: Theatrical work

-Although Bergman was universally famous for his contribution to cinema, he was also an active and productive stage director all his life.
+Although Bergman was universally famous for his contribution to cinema, he was also an active and productive stage director throughout his life.
 During his studies at what was then Stockholm University College, he became active in its student theatre, where he made a name for himself early on.
 His first work after graduation was as a trainee-director at a Stockholm theatre.
 At twenty-six years, he became the youngest theatrical manager in Europe at the Helsingborg City Theatre.
 He stayed at Helsingborg for three years and then became the director at Gothenburg city theatre from 1946 to 1949.

 He became director of the Malmö City Theatre in 1953, and remained for seven years.
 Many of his star actors were people with whom he began working on stage.
 He was the director of the Royal Dramatic Theatre in Stockholm from 1960 to 1966, and manager from 1963 to 1966, where he began a long-time collaboration with choreographer Donya Feuer.

-After Bergman left Sweden because of the tax evasion incident, he became director of the Residenz Theatre of Munich, Germany (1977–1984).
+After Bergman left Sweden because of the tax evasion incident, he became director of the Residenz Theatre of Munich, West Germany (1977–1984).
 He remained active in theatre throughout the 1990s and made his final production on stage with Henrik Ibsen's Ghosts at the Brooklyn Academy of Music in 2003.